Waitematā railway station: Electrification

 It was announced on 17 May 2007 that electrification of Auckland's rail network would proceed.
 Installation of overhead wires began later, with Auckland Transport (initially ARTA) purchasing new electric units to replace the diesel trains.
 The project was expected to be completed in 2013.

-Britomart was officially electrified on 31 March 2014, with New Zealand's Prime Minister, John Key, flipping the switch in a commemorative ceremony.
+The station was officially electrified on 31 March 2014, with New Zealand's Prime Minister, John Key, flipping the switch in a commemorative ceremony.
 The first electric passenger services began running four weeks later, between Britomart and Onehunga on the Onehunga Line on 28 April 2014.

-From July 2015, all suburban trains serving Britomart were operated by AM Class EMUs, leaving the thrice-weekly Northern Explorer as the only diesel service using the station.
+From July 2015, all suburban trains serving the Britomart were operated by AM Class EMUs, leaving the thrice-weekly Northern Explorer as the only diesel service using the station.
 By December 2015, the station required a $600,000 upgrade to its diesel extraction fans and Auckland Transport requested that KiwiRail, the operator of the Northern Explorer, fund the upgrade if they wished to continue serving the station.
-KiwiRail decided that the cost was not justifiable and from 21 December 2015 they ceased serving Britomart and relocated their Auckland terminus to The Strand Station, in the east of the CBD.
+KiwiRail decided that the cost was not justifiable and from 21 December 2015 they ceased serving Britomart and relocated their Auckland terminus to The Strand, in the east of the CBD.

+Name change

+In March 2023, following a joint submission to the New Zealand Geographic Board by AT and City Rail Link Limited, the station's unofficial name, Britomart Station, was officially changed to Waitematā Railway Station.
+The new name was gifted by local Māori and refers to the nearby Waitematā Harbour.
+The transitional name Waitematā (Britomart) was initially used.
+Since 21 September 2025, Auckland Transport has referred to the station as Waitematā.